Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

 \section{Scenario Extraction Method}

-The UnScenE method for extracting multimodal urban traffic scenarios developed with respect to the specified requirements~(cf.~Sec.~\ref{Background}) is shown in Fig.~\ref{fig_method}.
-It follows the generic clustering procedure according to Xu and Wunsch~\cite{Xu.2008} and contains novel instantiations within the different steps to solve the task at hand.
+The method for extracting multimodal urban traffic scenarios developed with respect to the specified requirements (cf.~Sec.~\ref{Background}) is shown in Figure~\ref{fig_method}.
+We build on the generic clustering procedure according to Xu and Wunsch~\cite{Xu.2008}.
+The method contains novel implementations for all generic sub-steps of a cluster analysis to meet the goal of extracting multimodal urban traffic scenarios relevant for testing automated driving systems.
+For feature selection, the method proposes principal feature analysis~\cite{Lu.2007} and applies a new approach to feature extraction with so-called scenario grids.
+The method allows for comparing different clustering approaches to select the most powerful one for the dataset at hand.
+For the validation of the clustering results and the result interpretation, the method proposes the comparison with a rule-based reference and introduces so-called cluster validation plots.
 While the amount of data decreases with the passing of the different steps, the knowledge of the inherent patterns regarding the reality of interest (i.e., relevant scenarios concerning specified urban traffic spaces) increases.
 Since the method in the first stage of development must be able to process naturalistic road traffic data particularly, exemplary explanations of the application refer to this type of data source.